 The investment styles of hedge funds have changed significantly over time.
 Today, a lot of hedge funds do not hedge in the strict sense of the term.
 Hence, in the current context, the term “hedge” is a bit of a misnomer.
 As a matter of fact, there is no universally accepted definition of hedge funds.
-Hence, they are best described as “private investment vehicles where the manager has a significant personal stake in the fund and enjoys high level of flexibility to employ a broad spectrum of strategies involving use of derivatives, short selling and leverage in order to enhance returns and better manage risk”.
+Hence, they are best described as “Private investment vehicles” where the manager has a significant personal stake in the fund and enjoys high level of flexibility to employ a broad spectrum of strategies involving use of derivatives, short selling and leverage in order to enhance returns and better manage risk”.
 Note that short positions are intrinsic to hedging and are critical in the original definition of hedge funds.

 Hedge funds are almost always organised as limited partnerships or limited liability companies to provide pass-through tax treatment.
 The fund itself does not pay taxes on investment returns, but returns are passed through so that individual investors pay the taxes on their personal tax bills.

-After discussing the strategies, the paper analyses hedge funds from a Shariah perspective.
 Hedge funds are privately-owned companies that pool investors’ monies and reinvest them into complicated financial instruments.
 Their goal is to outperform the market.
 They are expected to be smart enough to create high returns regardless of how the market does.
 The objective of a hedge fund is not against Shariah principles.

 Another issue with the conventional long/short equity strategy is the high possibility of purchasing non-Shariah compliant equity and stocks.
 Stock purchases must pass a qualitative and quantitative Shariah screening with ongoing scholarly oversight before they can be deemed compliant investments.